raiden-network/spec/transport.rst

 Blockchain Event Rooms
 ''''''''''''''''''''''
-Each RSB operator could provide a room, where relevant events from Raiden Token Networks are published.
+Each operator registered with the Raiden :ref:`ServiceRegistry` could provide a room, where relevant events from Raiden Token Networks are published.
 E.g. signed, so that false info could be challenged.